-Mulled wine: Spice Yourself Up for Christmas 2020
+Mulled Wine – Spice Yourself Up This Christmas

-Mulled Wine.
+Mulled wine.
 It’s such a Christmas tradition, just like cards, trees and gift-giving.
 It’s a warming drink with a long history that’s made a welcome comeback in modern times.
-Sometimes known as spiced wine, it’s always served hot, whether indoors and outside, for example at the European Christmas markets that have become popular in the UK.
-The pandemic may prevent such events this year, so wrap up warm and make your own mulled wine!
+Sometimes known as spiced wine, it’s always served hot, whether indoors or outside, for example, at the European Christmas markets that have become popular in the UK.

 Origins

-Mulled wine was popularised by the Romans, though the origins probably go back further, to ancient Greece.
+The Romans popularised mulled wine, though the origins probably go back further, to ancient Greece.
 That’s one reason why mulled wine is still sometimes called Ypocras, or Hippocras, after the Greek father of medicine, Hippocrates.

-Indeed, mulled wine goes by many names and variants.
-These include Glühwein in German-speaking countries, Gløgg in Norway and Denmark, Glögg in Sweden and Iceland, and Glögl in Finnish.
+Indeed, mulled wine has many names and variants.
+These include Glühwein in German-speaking countries, Gløgg in Norway and Denmark, Glögg in Sweden and Iceland, and Glögl in Finland.
 In northern Italy, it’s called Vin Brulé, and in France, Vin Chaud.
 The Spanish Vino Caliente was the forerunner of Sangria.

-In Britain, a medieval cookery book called the Forme of Curye dating from 1390 gives a recipe for mulled wine.
+In Britain, the Forme of Curye, a medieval cookery book dating from 1390, gives a recipe for mulled wine.
 There were similar writings in France and Spain around the same time.
-For centuries mulled-wine was very popular all-year-round, as people believed that it had medicinal and aphrodisiac properties.
-Mulled wine is excellent, either as a party icebreaker or just for two in front of a log fire.
+For centuries, mulled wine was popular throughout the year because it was thought to have medicinal and aphrodisiac properties.
+International Mulled Wine Day is now celebrated annually on 3rd March.

 Make it!

-Now you could buy a supermarket pre-mix concoction that looks pretty much like a tea-bag.
+Now you could buy a supermarket pre-mix that looks like a tea bag.
 Or even buy a ready-made bottle.
-While convenient, most are pretty ordinary and expensive compared to what you can easily make yourself.
+While convenient, these commercial concoctions are mostly super-ordinary and expensive compared to what you can easily make yourself.

 So with that in mind, here’s a recipe to get you into the Yuletide spirit.
 It also has the advantage of using up any dull bottles of wine or leftovers you may have.